50 celebrities you might not know are LGTBQ+

 In 2002 Vanessa Carlton sang her way into superstardom with her hit, “A Thousand Miles,” which was nominated for a Grammy that year.
 Then, in 2010, Carlton made another debut: She revealed at Nashville Pride that she is a “proud bisexual,” though she revealed she’s been part of the queer community since she was 13 years old after moving to New York.
 As she’s gotten older, she confessed to the George Voice, a media source for LGBTQ Georgia, that pop stardom wasn’t really the path she wanted to follow.
 Today her songs are less about pleasing the pop gods and are more evocative to the type of music she wants to be known for—soothing, emotional, and deeply rooted in personal experience.

 2020 was a breakout year for recording artist Halsey, but it didn’t have anything to do with her coming out.
 She’s been out for years, as evidenced by the rainbow flag that is omnipresent at her concerts.
 2020 was about Halsey reclaiming the stage, in a manner of speaking.
-Her new album, "Manic," is, according to The Advocate's Daniel Reynolds, "a self-liberation from the definitions ascribed to the artist by others."
-Halsey herself said that she has felt like she's playing a supporting role in her own life, and "Manic" is about taking back the spotlight and showing the world that, according to Reynolds, "her experiences and her trauma [do] not exist to benefit some other...person."
+Halsey said that she has felt like she's playing a supporting role in her own life, and her album "Manic" is about taking back the spotlight.

 Jim Parsons may forever be known as the acerbic (yet lovable) Sheldon Cooper, a role he mastered over 12 years to the tune of four Emmys, but as of late he has become a public champion for the LGBTQ+ community.
-Following the end of "The Big Bang Theory," Parsons has moved into more of a producer's role, and, most recently, is working on a docuseries based on the history of the LGBTQ+ movements.
-Called "Equal," the four-part series will highlight new footage, interviews, and reenactments to tell the stories of community heroes who have paved the way for thousands of others.
+Following the end of "The Big Bang Theory," Parsons has moved into more of a producer's role, and, most recently, worked on the docuseries "Equal," based on the history of the LGBTQ+ movements.

 Ben Platt is a force to be reckoned with—and he's not slowing down anytime soon.
 Platt, Tony winner, former cast member of "Pitch Perfect," and current star of Netflix series, "The Politician," is lightning in a bottle.
 Unlike many gay actors, Platt was one of the few who has more or less always been out to the public.
 He told Variety, "There was never like a gung-ho of 'Let's come out as soon as possible' because no matter how forward-thinking we all get, it becomes an obstacle a little bit in the case of auditioning, producers and casting and directors.
 Hopefully, we're moving a bit beyond that."